Dynatrace/fastlane-plugin-dynatrace/README.md

 ⚠️  Apple enabled two-factor authentication in a way which interferes with a fully automated workflow.
 The workaround requires manual interaction see section 'App Store Connect Two-Factor-Authentication' below for details.

-### Dynatrace Managed (1.195 and earlier)
-For cluster versions 1.195 and earlier the Symbolication Client has to be manually download and specified (`dtxDssClientPath`).
-For all cluster versions above 1.195 it is fetched and updated automatically.
-A matching version can be downloaded manually with this link [https://api.mobileagent.downloads.dynatrace.com/sprint-latest-dss-client/xyz](https://api.mobileagent.downloads.dynatrace.com/sprint-latest-dss-client/xyz) by replacing `xyz` with the 3-digit sprint version of your Dynatrace Managed installation.

 ## About the Dynatrace fastlane plugin
-The Dynatrace fastlane plugin manages uploading symbol files (iOS) or obfuscation mapping files (Android) to Dynatrace.
+The Dynatrace fastlane plugin manages uploading symbol files (iOS) or obfuscation mapping files (Android) to the Dynatrace cluster.
 Symbol and mapping files are used to make reported stack traces human-readable.
-The plugin also allows you to download the latest dSYM files from App Store Connect, which enables full automation of the mobile app deployment.
+The plugin also allows to download the latest dSYM files from App Store Connect, which enables full automation of the mobile app deployment, and the pre-processing of dSYM files, a step that is necessary for the Dynatrace cluster to be able to symbolicate.

 The plugin provides a single action `dynatrace_process_symbols`.
 The configuration depends on whether the app is (A) iOS and Bitcode-enabled or (B) iOS and not Bitcode-enabled or an Android app.